 - Broiled Cilantro Chimichurri Dover Sole Recipe

-- 3/4 cup packed basil leaves, washed, dried, roughly chopped
+- 2 cups loosely packed basil leaves, washed, dried, roughly chopped

 - 3 tablespoons capers

-- Preheat the oven to 375°F and adjust a rack to the center.
+- Set the oven.
+Preheat the oven to 375°F and adjust a rack to the center.

-- Sprinkle both sides of the sole fillets with salt and pepper and then add them to the baking dish, spooning the tomato mixture over each one to cover.
+- Add fish and bake.
+Lightly sprinkle the fillets with black pepper and then add them to the baking dish.
+Spoon the sauce you set aside over the tops of the fillets.
 Place in the preheated 375°F oven and bake just until the fish is cooked through, about 15 minutes.